codio/knowledge/source/common/develop/ide/editing/connect-github-codio.rst

 ----------------------------------------
 To manually import a Git repo into Codio, follow these steps:

-1. In GitHub, click the **Clone URL** link in the right pane and copy to the clipboard.
+1. In GitHub, click the **SSH** tab in the right pane and copy the Clone URL to the clipboard.

    .. figure:: /img/github-clone-url.png
       :alt: create from GitHub

-  If you are cloning using SSH, you must have already added the Codio SSH public key as described in :ref:`SSH Key <ssh-key>`.
+  Before cloning, you must have already added the Codio SSH public key as described in :ref:`SSH Key <ssh-key>`.

 2. Create a :ref:`new project <create-import-project>` or :ref:`add an assignment <add-remove-assignment>` to a course.